 - Authority: Has the site’s content been optimized around key topics and does it have a good backlink profile?

 Obviously the things that Google’s Core Web Vitals addresses fall into the Usability category.
 But are they the first priority even then?
 If your site has serious issues, say with crawlability or an incomprehensible navigation, then page speed probably isn’t your first concern.
-However, if you’ve dealt with your most serious technical issues as well as the low hanging fruit opportunities for your site, then optimizing for Page Experience could be the icing on your search ranking cake.
+However, if you’ve dealt with your most serious technical issues as well as the low hanging fruit opportunities for your site, then optimizing for Core Web Vitals and the site experience could be the icing on your search ranking cake.

 The main question to ask is always: What will have the biggest long term impact on earning organic traffic?
 Do those things first.

-On the other hand, if your site has such terrible CWV metrics that it is likely impacting business goals, such as conversions, then optimizing page speed should move higher on your list of priorities.
+On the other hand, if your site has such terrible Core Web Vital metrics that it is likely impacting business goals, such as conversions, then optimizing page speed should move higher on your list of priorities.

 When you are ready to take on page speed optimization, we recommend adding these to the insights reporting in the seoClarity platform. seoClarity insights already assist teams by identifying assets that are the largest in terms of overall bytes as well as size.
 For sites that utilize page rendering, we recommend reviewing this strategy versus improving the page speed for users.

-seoClarity Page Speed Analysis gives you a full report on the issues most likely affecting your CWV scores.
+seoClarity's Page Speed Analysis gives you a full report on page speed issues and their prevalence on your site.

 If you have any questions, we recommend requesting a mobile page speed analysis.
 Our Professional Services team will provide best practices and recommendations for your team to utilize and share with your development team.